ashish-181/API_project/readme.txt

-for the psot request :
+for the post request :
 enter the url :- http://localhost:3000/reports/create

 for the get request enter the url :-